 So what do we do?
 We ask for the Spirit of God to rise up a Pastor.
 We ask the Spirit of God to equip Sunday school teachers.
 We ask the Spirit of God to call more missionaries.
 We ask the Spirit of God to train our children.
 We ask the Spirit of God to start a new Church.
 We ask the Spirit of God to help us with our words.
 We ask the Spirit of God to lead us when we witness.
 We ask the Spirit of God to heal, intercede, interpret, and perform miracles.
-We ask the Spirit of God to guide everything, except our pocket books.
+We ask the Spirit of God to be in charge of everything, except the offering plate.
 So What do we do? we just play that safe and leave that up to tithing.

 I’m not the type of person to just spit out a bunch of verses and say, “these verses are so clear about what God says”.
 I like hearing things myself that just kind of thump you on the head.
 Like the one statement above, “we’ll just play that safe and leave that up to tithing.”
 What it does is sum up the folly of the tithing mentality into a sarcastic thought.
 It’s not going to prove anything but it just shows how the tithing logic is so off.
 Sometimes I get so sick of trying to prove the role of Spirit-led giving.
 I can write chapters and chapters about that, but who wants to read all that stuff.
 There are plenty of authors and theologians out there that repeat the same points as me.